 In some cases you may only be delegated authority up to a certain monetary limit or only in respect of specific types of claim.
-Where you don’t hold full written authority, or exceed the monetary limit for which you’re authorised, your service is standard rated.
+Where you do not hold full written authority, or exceed the monetary limit for which you’re authorised, your service is standard-rated.

 9.3.4 VAT treatment of claims handling with valuation and assessment services